gohugoio/hugoDocs/content/en/hugo-pipes/introduction.md

 ### Method aliases

 Each Hugo Pipes' `resources` transformation methods uses a __lowercase__ alias.
-Non-transformation methods are `resources.Get`, `resources.FromString` and `resources.ExecuteAsTemplate`.
+Non-transformation methods deprived of such aliases are `resources.Get`, `resources.FromString` and `resources.ExecuteAsTemplate`.

 The example above can therefore also be written as follow :